 Even volleyball can be brutal sometimes.
 Although lots of people consider volleyball as a soft sport due to no constant doesn’t mean it can’t be painful.
 If we exclude joint injuries, volleyball involves lots of diving, which can be extremely painful (especially on the knees).
 That’s why having quality volleyball knee pads is almost essential for every beginner until you learn how to dive properly.

 To keep your knees safe, you will need quality knee pads.
-There are many brands to choose from, and each differs in gender design and quality-wise.
+There are many brands to choose from from Adidas to NineSquared, and each differs in design and quality.
 It is becoming a trend that players started to wear also basketball knee pads, due to their more trendy design, which is especially the case for men’s volleyball players.
-As a professional libero myself, I wore lots of different brands of knee pads.
-I even played without them and got a pretty good picture of volleyball knee pads.
+As a professional libero myself, I wore many different brands of knee pads.
+I even played without them and got a good picture of volleyball knee pads.

 In this article, we will go through our best 3 volleyball knee pads to hopefully help you decide which one to buy and help you dive better and prevent unwanted pain or injuries.